ymjaber/domain-base/README.md

 - **🎯 Entity Base Classes** - Identity-based equality for domain objects
 - **🏛️ Aggregate Roots** - Consistency boundaries with domain event support
-- **💎 Value Objects** - Immutable objects with value-based equality
+- **💎 Value Objects** - Immutable objects with value-based equality and source generation
 - **📢 Domain Events** - Capture important business moments
 - **🔍 Specifications** - Composable query logic with AND/OR/NOT operations
 - **🎨 Type-Safe Enumerations** - Smart enums with behavior and source generation